 .
 The following query retrieves blog content items:

-In our case, this query returned 4 blog items, which matches exactly what we see when filtering by content type
+In our case, this query returned 4 blog items, which matches exactly what we see when filtering by content type Blog

 on the All work tab in the Sitecore Content Hub Content page.
 This validates that the GraphQL query reflects the actual published data available in the system.